MiloMindbender/UE4VirtualProduction/VPStudio/README.md

-# VPStudio, my Virtual Production tutorials for Unreal 4.26
+# VPStudio, my Unreal Virtual Production tutorial project

-VPStudio is my latest tutorial project, all my older work is in here now.
-Feel free to use anything here in your own projects, please credit me, Greg Corson, for helping you if you can.
-This release REQUIRES Unreal 4.26 or higher.
+VPStudio is a tutorial (for you) and learning (for me!) project.
+Everything in my older projects is in here.
+Feel free to use anything in your own projects without license or restrictions.
+Please credit me, Greg Corson, for helping you if you can.

-Subscribe to [my youtube channel](https://www.youtube.com/user/GregCorson) for updates, tutorials and demos of virtual production.
+For updates, tutorials and demos please [subscribe to my youtube channel](https://www.youtube.com/user/GregCorson).
 You can also ask for help on [this discord channel](https://discord.gg/ReEhkhc)or this [facebook group](https://www.facebook.com/groups/virtualproduction)

-# CHANGES TO DEFAULT Setup and documents
+# Compatibility

-The default is now ONE camera.
-If you need TWO cameras [read this](https://github.com/MiloMindbender/UE4VirtualProduction/blob/master/VPStudio/TwoCamera.md) to see how to get the old setup back.
+This release REQUIRES Unreal 4.26 or higher.

-The default is VIVE trackers coming in over LiveLink.
-If you need to get tracking from "MotionController" components or custom tracking plugins instead they are covered in a section of [this document.](https://github.com/MiloMindbender/UE4VirtualProduction/blob/master/VPStudio/Tracking.md)
+It MIGHT work on 4.27 preview but has NOT BEEN TESTED

-The tracker debugger and telemetry viewer has it's own document, [read it here](https://github.com/MiloMindbender/UE4VirtualProduction/blob/master/VPStudio/TelemetryViewer/README.md)
+In 5.0.0 early access video input does not seem to work yet, so you can't do Virtual Production on it.

-The new tool for measuring your studio has it's own document, [read it here](https://github.com/MiloMindbender/UE4VirtualProduction/blob/master/VPStudio/RecordMeasurements.md)
+# What's new in Release 9 [latest release here](https://github.com/MiloMindbender/UE4VirtualProduction/releases)

 # What's new in Release 8 [latest release here](https://github.com/MiloMindbender/UE4VirtualProduction/releases)